Duality between Lagrangian and Legendrian invariants: Legendrian (co)algebra

-Attaching partial flow trees to $\sigma_{v}\colon[0,r_{v}]\to Q$ then means fixing points $0\le t_{0}\le t_{1}\dots\le t_{m}\le r_{v}$ and partial flow trees $\Gamma_{j}$, $j=1,\dots,m$ that start at $\sigma_{v}(t_{j})$.
-Our map $\phi$ takes values in $\Omega CM_{-\ast}(Q)$ and will accordingly be defined by attaching flow trees which have no output at the co-unit.
-Note that the set of positive punctures of minimum free partial flow trees for a fixed decreasing boundary numbering constitutes a codimension two subset in $Q$ and that the corresponding subset for any numbering lies in an arbitrarily small neighborhood of it.
-Choosing the Morse data generically means in particular that the base point $q$ does not lie on any minimum free partial flow tree.
+Take the system of parallel copies $\bar Q(\eta)$ to be flow tree generic (to satisfy $(\mathrm{FT})$ of Section \ref{ssec:flowtreebasics}).
+Then the set of positive punctures of minimum free partial flow trees for a fixed increasing boundary numbering constitutes a codimension two subset in $Q$ and that the corresponding subset for any numbering lies in an $\mathcal{O}(\eta^{2})$-neighborhood of it.
+We note that, flow tree genericity, in particular, means that the base point $q$ does not lie on any minimum free partial flow tree.

 If $\sigma_{v}\colon [0,r_{v}]\to Q$ is a loop with flow trees attached at $0\le t_{0}\le t_{1}\dots\le t_{m}\le r_{v}$, we also introduce a numbering of the components of $[0,r_{v}]-\{t_{1},\dots,t_{m}\}$ induced by the flow trees attached as follows.
 The right most interval $(t_{m},r_{v}]$ is numbered by $\kappa_{0}$.
 The right boundary segment of the strip with slits attached at $\sigma_{v}(t_{m})$ is numbered by $\kappa_{0}$ as well, whereas the left boundary segment of its domain is numbered by $\kappa_{k_{m}}$.
 We number the boundary segment $(t_{m-1},t_{m})$ and the right boundary segment of the domain of the flow tree attached at $\sigma_{v}(t_{m-1})$ by $\kappa_{k_{m}}$ as well.
 The left boundary segment of the flow tree attached at $\sigma_{v}(t_{m-1})$ is then numbered by $\kappa_{k_{m-1}}$, which determines the numbering of the segment $(t_{m-2},t_{m-1})$ as well as the right boundary segment in the flow tree at $\sigma_{v}(t_{m-2})$, etc. We view the end result of this process as the domain for a loop with flow trees attached with numbering $\kappa$ that decreases, see Figure \ref{adamsmap}.